parallelvirtualcluster/pvc/docs/manuals/api.md

 If `flag_restart` is specified, the cluster will automatically `restart` the VM with the new configuration.

-Return a JSON `message` indicating either success and HTTP code 200, or failure and HTTP code 510.

 #### /api/v1/vm/<vm>/undefine
  * Methods: `POST`
  * Mandatory values: N/A
  * Optional values: N/A

 Forcibly stop and undefine the VM with name or UUID `<vm>`, preserving Ceph volumes.

-Return a JSON `message` indicating either success and HTTP code 200, or failure and HTTP code 510.

 #### /api/v1/vm/<vm>/remove
  * Methods: `POST`